Somnath temple: Iran

 The Somnath temple has inspired different narratives and legacies, for some a symbol of blessed conquest and victories, for some a symbol of fanatical intolerance and persecution.
 After the 1026 sack of the Somnath temple, states Mehrdad Shokoohy, the "sack of Somnath was not just yet another campaign of a medieval Sultan confined to histories, but a symbol of the revival of Iranian identity boosted by religious zeal, which was to echo in literature and folklore" for nearly one thousand years.
-The destruction of the Somnath temple – called Sūmanāt in Persian literature, and the killing of the infidels has been portrayed as a celebrated event in numerous versions of history, stories and poems found in Persia written over the centuries.
+The destruction of the Somnath temple – called Sūmanāt in Persian literature, and the killing of Hindus has been portrayed as a celebrated event in numerous versions of history, stories and poems found in Persia written over the centuries.
 The Persian literature has made mythical ahistorical connections of Somnath to Manat.
 The destruction of both has been celebrated by the Islamic scholars and elites.

 India

 On the Indian side, the Somnath temple has been more than another house of worship.
-For Hindus, particularly Hindu nationalists, it is a question of their heritage, their sense of sacred time and space, states Peter van der Veer.
+For Hindus, it is a question of their heritage, their sense of sacred time and space, states Peter van der Veer.
 Its history raises questions of tolerance and spiritual values to expect, and of a symbol of fanaticism and foreign oppression.
 The Somnath temple has been leveraged to revisit India's history and agitate over its sacred spaces including contested sites such as Ayodhya.
 Mahmud and Aurangzeb along with the ideology that inspired them are remembered as enemies of the ancient Hindu nation.
 They are asserted as two historical facts, the former as the first and the latter as the last systematic destroyers of Somnath temple.

 The Somnath temple was used as a cultural symbol and the starting point for a Rath yatra (chariot journey), states K.N.
 Pannikkar, by Lal Krishna Advani to begin his Ayodhya campaign in 1990.
 According to Donald Smith, the reconstruction efforts in the 1950s was not about restoring an ancient architecture, rather the Somnath temple was of religious significance.
 The rebuilding was a symbol, it was Hindu repudiation of almost a thousand years of Muslim domination, oppression, and reassertion of a safe haven for Hindus in post-partitioned India.

 The reconstructed Somnath temple has been the preferred pilgrimage site for Hindus in Gujarat, often combined with a pilgrimage to Dwarka.
 The site attracts Hindus from all over India, states David Sopher.